Dungeon (comics): Bibliography

 Since the series start, it has grown into quite a large collection of volumes.
 The place of each book in an orderly timeline is worked out using “levels”.
 The volume number of books in the main series (Early Years, Zenith, Twilight, Antipodes) is also their level.
 The Monstres and Parade level numbers are written down in the original books on the first page below the page number.

-The following table shows all the French volumes by Delcourt and information about English-language releases by NBM Publishing.
+The following table shows all the French volumes by Delcourt (published since 1998) and information about English-language releases by NBM Publishing (published since 2002 and stopped in 2023).
 The table can be sorted by series, or by chronological order using “levels”.
 Unless otherwise noted, all the books are written by Lewis Trondheim and Joann Sfar, with various artists.